Ezekiel's Tomb: Present day

 After the fall of Iraqi president Saddam Hussein in 2003, the new Iraqi authorities redeveloped the tomb complex and converted the old synagogue sahn into an area for Muslim prayer.
 Some Hebrew-language Jewish inscriptions from the tomb chamber were removed and replaced with Quranic verses.
-The large new Al-Nukhailah Mosque currently encompasses the tomb structure, with Muslims believing the tomb to be that of the unknown Islamic prophet Dhul-Kifl, who is often identified with Ezekiel.
+The site's status was reportedly protected while under Saddam Hussein's regime.
+In 2020, it was reported that Iraqi authorities were transforming the synagogue at Ezekiel's Tomb into a mosque.